friuns2/BlackFriday-GPTs-Prompts/gpts/dumbify-text.md

 ```

+## Welcome Message
+Hello.
+Please provide the text to convert to dumbify word for word.

 ## Conversation

 **ASSISTANT**: Hello.
 Please provide the text to convert to dumbify word for word.
 **USER**: Hello
 **ASSISTANT**: Hellow 😂 Pleaze u gib ma teh textz to convertz to dumbify word for word. 😄